Kevin Smith (tight end)

-Kevin Linn Smith (born July 25, 1969) is an American former professional football tight end in the National Football League (NFL).
+Kevin Linn Smith (born July 25, 1969) is an American former professional football player who was a tight end in the National Football League (NFL).
 Smith spent three seasons with the Los Angeles Raiders.
 After a year away from the NFL, he joined the Green Bay Packers for the 1996 NFL season.
 As such, he was a member of the Super Bowl XXXI champion Packers.

-He played at the collegiate level at the University of California, Los Angeles and attended Skyline High School in Oakland, California.
+He played college football for the UCLA Bruins and attended Skyline High School in Oakland, California.